-Except in certain refinance situations, you’ll need an appraisal in order to establish the value of a property.
-While these are the big ones, you’ll usually pay a fee for when the lender pulled your credit report.
+Except in certain refinance situations, you’ll need an appraisal to establish the value of a property.
+There’s also usually a fee for when the lender pulled your credit report.
 Finally, the lender may charge a fee for the delivery of documents.

 Finally, you may pay for an optional owner’s title policy which gives you the money to buy another home in the unlikely event that someone unknown comes forward in the future with a legitimate claim to your property.